simonw/datasette/docs/authentication.rst

 A token created by a user will include that user's ``"id"`` in the token payload, so any permissions granted to that user based on their ID can be made available to the token as well.

-Coming soon: a mechanism for creating tokens that can only perform a specified subset of the actions available to the user who created them.

 When one of these a token accompanies a request, the actor for that request will have the following shape:

 .. code-block:: json